Getting Started in Japan – Spring 2026

 Certificate Request Form

 Exchange students can request a certificate using the certificate request form.
 If you need a signature on a document for your home university or need any kind of certificate from Tohoku University, please always request it through this form.
 Requests can be accepted before, during, and after participation in the exchange program.
+Please allow sufficient time for your application, as we may not be able to respond immediately.*To prepare for the issuance of end-of-term academic transcripts, it will be closed from March 4-25/September 4-25.

 Useful Websites